Hunting Elk

 Important Hunting Dates, Deadlines and Reminders

-Note: Always check your physical license and the Colorado Big Game Brochure for specific hunting dates.
+Note: Always check your physical license and the Colorado Big Game Brochure for specific hunting dates and legal hunting hours.

 Elk Hunting License Fees